 Tenzin Wangyal Rinpoche talks about the power of sound and Tibetan Sound Healing in an interview with Snow Lion Publications:

-QUESTION: Sound is important in the world's spiritual traditions and is central to many Tibetan healing and spiritual practices.
+Q: Sound is important in the world's spiritual traditions and is central to many Tibetan healing and spiritual practices.
 It seems that sound affects us on all levels-physical, mental, and spiritual.